News

 Status: Phase II approved, slated for the 2023 work season.
 No ETA on Phase III

-MCBC 3 Gaps Initiative: Hwy 1
+MCBC 3 Gaps Initiative: Cyclist riding on Hwy 1

 Problem: A large user gap forces bicyclists to use a 1.7-mile stretch of Highway 1, a narrow road between the Coast View Trail and Muir Beach.